joshfinnie/ryth/README.md

 ## Notes

 This is not nearly as complete as Pyth at this point in time, but hopfully it will be at feature parity.
+Also, this is not remotely possible without the work done on [Monkey](https://github.com/JoshMcguigan/monkey).
+It's a great example of a successful attempt of what I am trying to do here.